hedyhli/dotfiles/README.md

 2023-06-30.
 Before which, you need to have a `pbcopy`/`pbpaste` binary in path that handles clipboard operations with windows.

+## CHANGELOG

+- 2023-09: I've switched from neovim to Doom, and to my own Emacs!
+- 2023-06: (nvim) Switched from vim to full-lua set up

+---

 Repository: [SourceHut](https://sr.ht/~hedy/dotfiles)

 Mirrors: [tildegit (gitea)](https://tildegit.org/hedy/dotfiles) |